natcap/invest.users-guide/source/coastal_protection.rst

 In the above equation, when :math:`8<B/H_i<12`, we estimate :math:`K_t` by linearly approximation.

-If the oyster reef is a ball resembling the Reef Ball:sup:`TM`, we follow the empirical equation proposed by Refxx:
+If the oyster reef is a ball resembling the Reef Ball:sup:`TM`, we follow the empirical equation proposed by Armono and Hall (2003):

 .. math:: K_t=1.616-4.292\frac{H_i}{T^2}-1.099\frac{h_c}{h}+0.265\frac{h}{W}
    :label: KtReefBall